Miller Gardner's cause of death remains a mystery as Costa Rica investigates vacation tragedy. Here's what we know.

 Miller Gardner, the youngest son of former New York Yankees outfielder Brett Gardner, died on March 21 at the age of 14 while on vacation with his family in Costa Rica.

-The investigation into his death is ongoing and the cause remained a mystery.
+The investigation into his death is ongoing and the cause remains a mystery.
 Here is what we know about Miller Gardner's death so far.

 Details surrounding Miller Gardner's death were not immediately clear, but his parents said in a statement that he died in his sleep after he and several other family members fell ill while vacationing.
 They did not elaborate on who else had gotten sick, what specific illness they were dealing with or what symptoms they had experienced.